Indefinite detention: Malaysia

 The Internal Security Act, enacted in 1960, allowed indefinite detention without trial for two years, with further extensions as needed.
 It was repealed in 2012 amid public pressure for political reform.
-The Prevention of Terrorism Act (POTA) was introduced in March 2015 after a series of terrorist acts was committed in Malaysia.
-POTA allows authorities to detain terrorism suspects without trial but stipulates that no person was to be arrested for their political beliefs or activities.
+The Prevention of Terrorism Act (POTA) was introduced in March 2015 after a series of terrorist acts were committed in Malaysia.
+POTA allows authorities to detain terrorism suspects without trial but stipulates that no person is to be arrested for their political beliefs or activities.

 Singapore

 In Singapore, the Internal Security Act allows the government to arrest and indefinitely detain individuals who pose a threat to national security.
+It is often used in the context of terrorism, particularly when concerning individuals who are about to engage in Islamic terrorism or hold Islamic extremist views.
+Opposition politician Chia Thye Poh was held under the Internal Security Act for 23 years from 1966 to 1989, followed by 9 more years of house arrest until 1997, for a total of 32 years without trial or charge.

 Switzerland

 In Switzerland, local laws related to 'dangerousness' can be invoked to incarcerate persons without charge.
-This was controversially effected in the case of Egyptian refugee Mohamed El Ghanem.
+This was controversially effected in the case of Egyptian refugee Mohamed El Ghanem, who was detained without trial for years for refusing to spy on Muslim community leaders in Geneva.

 Thailand

-Arnon Nampa was detained without trial in 2020 for 6 days but after Prime Minister Prayuth Chan-o-cha declared to use all laws including lese majeste to the protesters in November 2020, he had been detained for 110 days in first round of remanding.
-After he received bail just 3 months, he has been imprisoned again without trial until today.
+Arnon Nampa was detained without trial in 2020 for 6 days, but after Prime Minister Prayuth Chan-o-cha declared to use all laws, including lese majeste, against the protesters in November 2020.
+He had been detained for 110 days in the first round of remanding.
+Since 2023, Arnon Nampa has been serving a four year prison sentence.

 United Kingdom

 In 2004, the House of Lords ruled that indefinite detention of foreign terrorism suspects under Section 23 of the Anti-terrorism, Crime and Security Act 2001 violated the Human Rights Act and the European Convention on Human Rights.
-Under Schedule 8 of the Terrorism Act 2000, the detention of terrorism suspect may be prolonged upon application of a warrant for further detention by a Crown prosecutor (in England and Wales), the Director of Public Prosecutions (in Northern Ireland), the Lord Advocate or procurator fiscal (in Scotland), or a police superintendent (in any part of the United Kingdom).
+Under Schedule 8 of the Terrorism Act 2000, the detention of a terrorism suspect may be prolonged upon application of a warrant for further detention by a Crown prosecutor (in England and Wales), the Director of Public Prosecutions (in Northern Ireland), the Lord Advocate or procurator fiscal (in Scotland), or a police superintendent (in any part of the United Kingdom).
+The Police, Crime, Sentencing and Courts Act 2022 also allows for indefinite detention as a maximum penalty.